 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
 The Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, where an area has known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
-The Licensing Board will, in relation to this licensing objective give due weight and consideration to any representation from Police Scotland (or any other relevant authorities) when making a decision in this regard.
+Thus, where an area has known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors-see below at 1.12.
+The Board will, in relation to this Licensing Objective give due weight and consideration to any application from Police Scotland (or any other relevant authorities) when making a decision in this regard.